VogelerLab/guides/Intro_to_Git_and_GitHub/GitHub_Tutorial.md

 ![New Repo Landing Page](./images/github_new_repo2.png)

 ## Forking a repo to your personal GitHub account
 We need to Fork the CMSLidarProcessing repo to our personal GitHub account.
-On the VogelerLab account, and inside the project you want to copy, find and press the fork button.
+On the VogelerLab account, and inside the project you want to copy, find and press the fork button (hint: the fork button is in the upper right corner).
 ![Forking 1](./images/github_forking1.png)

 Now you have a copy of the VogelerLab repo on your personal GitHub account.